-If the provider is not satisfied with the decision we make concerning an action, a second review of the issue can be requested by filing an appeal.
-As with the original request, a provider may request an appeal on behalf of the VNSNY CHOICE member, with his/her consent.
-All claim appeals must be filed in writing and must be filed within 60 calendar days of our initial decision about the request or as otherwise specified in the provider contract.
-Service appeals may be filed orally or in writing.
+When you, as a provider, are not satisfied with the decision we make concerning a service authorization or a claim decision, a second review of the issue can be requested by filing an appeal.
+As with the original request, you as the provider may request an appeal on behalf of the VNS Health member, with his/her consent.
+All appeals must be filed within 60 calendar days of our initial decision about the request/claim or as otherwise specified in your provider contract.
+Service appeals may be filed orally or in writing, while claim appeals must be filed in writing.

-- Within 15 calendar days of receipt of the appeal, VNSNY CHOICE provides written acknowledgement of the appeal including the name, address and telephone number of the individual designated to respond to the appeal.
-CHOICE indicates what additional information, if any, must be provided for CHOICE to render a decision. - Appeals of a clinical matter are decided by personnel qualified to review the appeal including licensed, certified or registered health care professionals who did not make the initial determination, at least one of whom will be a clinical peer reviewer.
-The clinical peer reviewer is a physician or other healthcare provider who typically manages the medical condition, procedure or treatment under review. - Appeals of non-clinical matters are determined by qualified personnel at a higher level than the personnel who made the original appeal determination.
+- Within 15 calendar days of receipt of the appeal, the plan provides a written acknowledgement of the appeal including the name, address and telephone number of the individual designated to respond to the appeal.
+VNS Health indicates what additional information, if any, must be provided for VNS Health to render a decision. - Appeals of a clinical matter are decided by personnel qualified to review the appeal including licensed, certified, or registered health care professionals who did not make the initial determination, at least one of whom will be a clinical peer reviewer.
+The clinical peer reviewer is a physician or other healthcare provider who typically manages the medical condition, procedure, or treatment under review. - Appeals of non-clinical matters are determined by qualified personnel at a higher level than the personnel who made the original appeal determination.

-• Appeals are decided and notification is provided to the provider.
+Appeals are decided and notification is provided to the provider.

-A Plan Appeal can be filed by phone call or in writing to:
+A Plan Service Appeal can be filed by phone call or in writing, and Claim Appeal in writing (only), to: